Ortal311/Flight-Gear-Simulator/README.md

 In our Data We have a table with attributes and its values according to the timeline.
 We are also Displaying the Data of the selected attribute with its most correlated attribute in the graph nearby.

-Link to YouTube video that explain the project shortly: https://youtu.be/tJouSFBe4Qo
+Link to YouTube video that explain the project shortly(3:20): https://youtu.be/tJouSFBe4Qo

 <img width="923" alt="Capture11" src="https://user-images.githubusercontent.com/74242238/125206698-43c43700-e291-11eb-9d8b-9396b855acc7.PNG">